White Mountains (New England): Etymology

 It is not clear where the name "White Mountains" came from.
 There is no record of what Native Americans called the range, although pre-Colonial names for many individual peaks are known.
 The name and similar ones such as "White Hills" or "Wine Hills" are found in literature from Colonial times.
 According to tradition, the mountains were first sighted from shipboard off the coast near the Piscataqua estuary.
 The highest peaks would often be snow-capped, appearing white.
 An alternate theory is that the mica-laden granite of the summits looked white to observers.

 Geology and physiography

-The White Mountains are a physiographic section of the larger New England province, which in turn is part of the larger Appalachian physiographic division.
+The White Mountains are a physiographic section of the larger New England province, which in turn is part of the larger Appalachian Highlands physiographic division.

 The magma intrusions forming the White Mountains today were created 124 to 100 million years ago as the North American Plate moved westward over the New England hotspot.

 Widespread evidence of glaciation may be seen in the U-shaped form of various notches, or mountain passes.
 Glacial cirques form the heads of Tuckerman Ravine on Mt.
 Washington and King Ravine on Mt.
 Adams.
 Glacial striations are visible at numerous locations, including on the exposed rocks at the summit of Pine Mountain in Gorham.

 The Red Hill Syenite, a rock unit of the White Mountains, found in central New Hampshire, is of interest to researchers due to the fact that it contains feldspathoids as well as quartz-bearing rocks.